jonjack/address-book/README.md

 ## Some notable observations

+- Viewing the commit log will show that failing tests were committed.
+This was intended to demonstrate the process of TDD.

 - The task is relatively trivial if you take it at face value and assume things like: -
    - we do not need to consider a larger dataset for the address book.
    - there are no concurrency requirements.